Naveenaidu/Naveenaidu.github.io/_posts/2019-05-16-GSoC-Accepted-Yaay!.md

 This blog post was intended to thank everyone involved.

-Firstly, all my gratitude goes to these special people of mine - My Parents, My Brother and My Roomates - Naren(*Soon to be my Ex-Roomate*) and Amit, Kaushik for being there when I needed them and for all their support :)
+Firstly, all my gratitude goes to these special people of mine - My Parents, My Brother and My Roomates - Naren(*Soon to be my Ex-Roomate*) and Amit, Kaushik, Pavan for being there when I needed them and for all their support :)

 Special thanks goes to Mischa Kruger, without him - I would never have been